danielmoreira/test/README.md

 # test
-test, will be removed soon
+test, will be removed sooni

+New content goes here.